Q. How does this help my school achieve its exam targets?

 Q. Where are my school's tickets?

 A. We don't issue tickets for our shows.
-Once you have paid for your seats, you should receive a letter letting you know the arrangements.
+Once you have paid for your seats, you should receive an email you know the arrangements.
 You will then check in with your party at registration on the day of the show.
 Seats are allocated on a first-come-first-served basis and we try to keep school groups seated together.

 Q. Why not extend your events to a whole day?

 A. Two reasons.
 First, we think that half a day is enough for most schools.
 You can actually have too much of a good thing.
 It's better for a school to leave wanting more, than for them to start getting fidgety.
 And for those schools that are based close to the venue, half-day events mean that you don't lose a whole school day.
-For those who like whole-day events, there are excellent events run in central London called Maths Fest (go to www.maths-fest.com).
+For those who like whole-day events, we run partner events in central London called Maths Fest (go to www.maths-fest.com).

 Q. How do you choose your speakers?